MushAsterion/api-base/README.md

             // Permissions for this Model
             permissions: [],

-            // Properties that can be edited from POST/PATCH requests
+            // Properties that can be edited from POST/PATCH requests.
+Can be a string or an object of form {name: string, permissions: string|string[]}
             editableProperties: [],

             // Permissions required to get a property when performing GET request.
 If a property is not here, it will not be retourned from GET requests and if the array is empty it means that no permissions are required.